European Membrane Institute (IEM)

 - the development of a process engineering and membrane engineering approach to model these phenomena and perform scale-up.

-IEM organized into three scientific departments:
+IEM organized into three scientific departments based on areas of expertise:

 - “Design of Membrane Materials and Multifunctional Systems – DM3”;